 “name, term, sign, symbol or design, or a combination of them intended to identify the goods and services of one seller or group of sellers and to differentiate them from those of other sellers”

-Once your work good “brand identity,” you can use the space on your labels and promotional materials to push that brand identity as well as the specific products.
+Once you work out your “brand identity,” you can use the space on your labels and promotional materials to push that brand identity as well as the specific products.

 Your Voice

 One of the mistakes that is easy to make is to assume that your own voice is the one that goes with your brand.
-Maybe it is and maybe it isn’t, but you should work the right voice for your brand – whatever that is – and use it.
-Of course, it’s easiest, especially if you are a one-man show, to use your voice and to create a brand that goes with it – but it’s not an absolute necessity.
-If you live in the country on a goat farm, you can still make high-end, sophisticated goat’s milk products – you just have to get the right voice to go with the brand.
+Maybe it is and maybe it isn’t, but you should work the right voice for your brand (whatever that is) and use it.
+Of course, it’s easiest, especially if you are a one-man show, to use your voice and to create a brand that goes with it, but it’s not an absolute necessity.
+If you live in the country on a goat farm, you can still make high-end, sophisticated goat’s milk products.
+You just have to get the right voice to go with your brand.

 Packaging and Labeling